-Despite advances in post-resuscitation care management, about 50% of resuscitated patients from CA die or have a poor neurological prognosis.
-One of the major causes of mortality following CA is severe neurological damage due to post-anoxic brain injury [Nolan, 2015].
+Despite advances in post-resuscitation care management, about 50% of resuscitated patients from cardiac arrests (CA) die or have a poor neurological prognosis.
+One of the major causes of mortality following CA is severe neurological damage due to post-anoxic brain injury.
+[2]

-It is therefore essential to predict neurological outcome in this group of patients as early as possible, to potentially enable early withdrawal of life-saving treatment (WLST) in those patients predicted to have a poor outcome [Eveson, 2017].
+It is therefore essential to predict neurological outcome in this group of patients as early as possible, to potentially enable early withdrawal of life-saving treatment (WLST) in those patients predicted to have a poor outcome.
+[4]

-The first three link in the chain are widely agreed and is well covered in national and international guidelines.
-The emergency physician is one of the initial points of contact who is responsible for effective resuscitation and visits factors like co-morbidities, arrest events or do not resuscitate orders.
-This has direct influence on decision like continuation of resuscitation, likelihood of survival with good neurological outcome and lays the platform for the equally vital post-resuscitation care.
-The final link of post-resuscitation care and its components which offer the best probability of survival are less well defined.
-This is highly influenced by the hospital to which person is taken, cardiac interventional procedures, the indications and aims of various medical interventions in the intensive care unit, the indications for implantable defibrillators or cardiac resynchronisation devices, and optimal arrangements for cardiac and neurological rehabilitation.
+The first three links in the chain are widely agreed and is well covered in national and international guidelines.
+The emergency physician is one of the initial points of contact, who is responsible for effective resuscitation and visits factors like co-morbidities, arrest events or do not resuscitate orders.
+This has direct influence on the decision such as continuation of resuscitation, likelihood of survival with good neurological outcome and it lays the platform for the equally vital post-resuscitation care.
+The final link of post-resuscitation care and its components, which offer the best probability of survival, is highly influenced by the hospital where a person is taken, cardiac interventional procedures, the indications and aims of various medical interventions in the intensive care unit, the indications for implantable defibrillators or cardiac resynchronisation devices, and optimal arrangements for cardiac and neurological rehabilitation.
+[5,6]

 Factors influencing survival to hospital discharge following Cardiac Arrest: